gregsdennis/coding-for-smarties/published/2017/06/21/Lord of the Converters.md

+# Lord of the Converters

->...One Converter to bring them all and in the XAML bind them...
+> ...One Converter to bring them all and in the XAML bind them...

 Last time, I briefly mentioned a converter that I created for WPF that helps solve the Cambrian Explosion problem that comes with creating specialized converters.
 Today I'll go over that converter and what makes it tick.